DaveBackus/Data_Bootcamp/website/content/bootcamp_faq.md

 ## More inspiration

-Not that you need any more inspiration, but here are a couple good pieces:
+Not that you need any more, but here are a couple good pieces:

 * Steve Levitt on "[big data](https://youtu.be/r5jATFtKtI8?t=5m12s)" in business (55m, very entertaining)
 * Mevan on [learning to code](https://medium.com/@meandvan/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7)